sourcefranke/session_software_licenses/slides.md

 image: ./confused.jpg
 ---

-# When did I last REALLY check the terms of ...
+# When did I last REALLY check the terms of:

 <ul>
     <li>Open Source frameworks I use</li>
-    <li>all the insurances I have</li>
+    <li>All my insurances</li>
-    <li>the employment contract I signed years ago</li>
+    <li>The employment contract I  signed years ago</li>
     <li>etc.</li>
 </ul>

 ---
-layout: quote
----

 # What is a Software License?
-Some short definition ...
+Some short definition

 "A software license is a document that provides legally binding guidelines for the use and distribution of software.

 Software licenses typically provide end users with the right to one or more copies of the software without violating copyrights.
-The license also defines the responsibilities of the parties entering into the license agreement and may impose restrictions on how the software can be used."
+The license also defines the responsibilities of the parties entering into the license agreement and may impose restrictions on how the software can be used.

+\[...\]"

 Source: https://www.techtarget.com/searchcio/definition/software-license

 ---

 # Let's have a closer look
-... on tools and frameworks we regularly use
+... on tools and frameworks we use very regularly

 ---